-The Selectboard appointed Patrick Gorman to fill in until Town elections in March, 2017.
-Thank you Patrick.
+The Selectboard appointed Richard Dennis Jr. to fill in until Town elections in March, 2018.
+Thank you Richard.

-The assessment year, which runs from April 1st to the following March 31st, we recorded 62 property transfers, which included transfers between family members, transfers into trusts, or sales to abutters.
-Thirty-four properties are in the current use program.
+For the 2017 assessment year, which runs from April 1st to the following March 31st, we recorded 59 property transfers, which included transfers between family members, transfers into trusts, or sales to abutters.
+Thirty-six properties are in the current use program.
 Throughout the year we update the Grand List with new addresses, changes of ownership and any changes in property value that have occurred during the year.

-Three grievances were heard, and one resulted in a change.
+Six grievances were heard, and three resulted in a change.

 Canaan Lister’s are elected by and work for you, the taxpayer.
 At the same time, we are required to work within the guidelines of constantly changing and increasingly complex Vermont legislation and mandates.